16 Dec '14

 Vishnu: Secret Badass Warrior, Mantra: Yoga + Health Magazine, Jan.
 2015

 That said, I’m trying to get away from him.
 Away from cool.
-Away from the ascetic stance of separation, destruction, weirdness, and bad attitude.
+Away from the ascetic stance of destruction, weirdness, and bad attitude.

 But I’ve a primal appetite for “Om Namah Shivaya” and the taste of sulfur in Shiva’s stormbringer recklessness.
 Shiva is always unflinchingly different.

 Vishnu has always seemed normal and—I thought—useless.
 Dude’s too easy.
 Too much tie-and-suit.
 Orthodox.
 Status quo.
 Talking about ping-pong and the health of his lawn (yawn).

 But just this morning, while practicing yoga in Shiva-like habitualness, it hit me that Vishnu is the brave one: the warrior and one supercool dude.

 Remembering that Indian philosophy tells us social structures are god-given, I realized that the daily grind of work and obligations and civic duty can be a warrior’s path.

 It’s a holy path and a noble one, like that of the Greek deity, Atlas, who carries Earth.
 It’s as constant as the unending Purusha—the rank emptiness of Samkhya philosophy—and as constant as Vishnu himself.
 The Sisyphean task of holding up the world-boulder is an eternal effort of goodness that insists on boldness and being true.

 In the tradition, it’s said that Shiva is in love with Vishnu.